JohnPhamous/codecademy-daily-journal/instructions.md

 ### Build the Components

 Start building your application with mock data.
-You should focus on how your components will interact with the data rather than how it will get the data from APIs at this point.
-Once you've polished the interactions, then you can move forward with connecting your components with APIs.
+You should focus on how your components will interact with the data rather than how it will get the data from APIs at this point (that comes in a later task).
 Remember to build reusable components and to keep your components small.

 Things to keep in mind: